ess-dmsc/just-bin-it/README.md

 The file must contain the following:

-* "address" (string): the server name or address of the Graphite server.
+* "address" (string): the server name or address of the Graphite server
-* "port" (int): the port Graphite is listening on.
+* "port" (int): the port Graphite is listening on
-* "prefix" (string): the overarching name to store all histogram data under.
+* "prefix" (string): the overarching name to store all histogram data under
-* "metric" (string): the base name to give individual histograms, the histogram index will be auto appended.
+* "metric" (string): the base name to give individual histograms, the histogram index will be auto appended

 For example:
 ```json